pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## JOIN AN EXISTING PROJECTS

+- review the redux store in order to understand the data/entities of the app
 - review the rooting modules in order to understand the architecture of the app
 - check all the mixin and variables scss files in order to know what should be reused